stollander33/docs/docs/users/user_guide.md

 The same issue already happened with RAPyDo 0.7.1 with the upgrade of PostgreSQL from 11 to 12 and the same will happen again when we will upgrade from version 13 to version 14

-### Neo4j fails to start with RAPyDo 0.8

-RAPyDo 0.8 upgraded neo4j from 3.5 to 4.1.
-Due to the major version upgrade a database conversion is needed, according to [neo4j official documentation](https://neo4j.com/docs/operations-manual/4.1/upgrade/deployment-upgrading/).
-To execute the upgrade:

-1) rename the databases/graph.db folder into database/neo4j

-2) start neo4j in upgrade mode `rapydo -e NEO4J_ALLOW_UPGRADE=True -s neo4j start `

-3) your database is now upgraded, you can execute your stack as usual

-Please note that starting from RAPyDo 0.8 new configuration variables are needed in production mode.
-You can add `NEO4J_HEAP_SIZE` and `NEO4J_PAGECACHE_SIZE` variables in .projectrc with their default value (512M) and then tune the value by executing the new `rapydo tuning neo4j` command to receive suggestions based on your database and the amount of available RAM.

-### Neo4j fails to start with RAPyDo 0.7.4

-RAPyDo 0.7.4 changed the uid/gid of the neo4j user in the corresponding container.
-Previosuly created database can have wrong permissions and fail to start due to permission denied.
-You can fix it by changing the ownership of the data folder with your own user (the user you use on the host machine).

-If you deployed neo4j from a local folder (e.g. `data/graphdata` ) you can simply change the ownership:

-`chown -R your_user:your_group data/graphdata`

-If you deployed neo4j from a docker volume (this is the default) you have to perform this operation from inside the container.
-You can execute a volatile neo4j container and change the ownership of the data folder:

-`rapydo volatile neo4j`

-`chown -R neo4j:neo4j /data`

-### Errors when submitting celery tasks with RAPyDo 0.7.3

-Backend fails to submit any celery task and raises the following error:

-`[PreconditionFailed] Queue.declare: (406) PRECONDITION_FAILED - inequivalent arg 'x-max-priority' for queue 'celery' in vhost '/': received the value '10' of type 'signedint' but current is none`

-RAPyDo 0.7.3 enabled priority management in celery and this requires a specific configuration in the celery queue in RabbitMQ that needs to be recreated by executing the following steps:

-1. remove the rabbitmq container with `rapydo -s rabbit remove`

-2. remove the rabbitmq volume with `docker volume rm $YOURPROJECT_rabbitdata`

-3. start again the rabbitmq container with `rapydo -s rabbit start`

-### Networks need to be recreated with RAPyDo 0.7.2+

-Due to network constraints in some virtual environment, RAPyDo 0.7.2 implemented an option to change the MTU used to create networks (NETWORK_MTU, defaulted to 1500).
-This new option changed the network definition even if no NETWORK_MTU is specified and services fail to start with the following message:

-`Network "xyz_net" needs to be recreated - option "com.docker.network.driver.mtu" has changed.` `Remove previously created networks and try again (you can use rapydo remove --networks or docker system prune)`

-Can you fix this error by executing on of the suggested commands:

-- `rapydo remove --networks` (from rapydo 0.7.3+)
-- `rapydo clean` (up to rapydo 0.7.2)
-- `docker system prune` (this will also remove stopped containers and untagged images)

-As an alternative option you can remove the network(s) by hand with `docker network rm`

-### PostgreSQL fails to start with RAPyDo 0.7.1

-RAPyDo 0.7.1 upgraded the PostgreSQL version from 11.5 to 12.1.
-Databases created with psq11 are not compatible with psq12 and your container will fail to start with the following error:

-  > FATAL:  database files are incompatible with server
-  >
-  > DETAIL:  The data directory was initialized by PostgreSQL version 11, which is not compatible with this version 12.1.

-​    If your database is only used to store sessions you can simply destroy the database volume and re-initialize it

-1. stop the stack:  `rapydo remove`
-2. delete the sql data volume: `docker volume rm YOUR_PROJECT_sqldata`
-3. start the stack: `rapydo start`
-4. enter your backend container: `rapydo shell backend`
-5. re-initialize the database: `restapi init`
-6. exit the backend container: `exit`

-​    If you cannot lose your data, please refer to the [Official Upgrading Guide](https://www.postgresql.org/docs/11/upgrading.html)

-The same issue already happened with RAPyDo 0.6.7 with the upgrade of PostgreSQL from 10.7 to 11.4 and the same will happen again when we will upgrade from version 12.x to version 13.x

-### Celery/backend fail to start with RAPyDo 0.7.1

-RAPyDo 0.7.1 introduced explicit password setting for RabbitMQ default credentials and, if missing, you will be asked to set RABBITMQ_USER and RABBITMQ_PASSWORD variables in your .projectrc file.
-You can set whatever you want and these variables will be used to create the default admin user in rabbit.
-But if your Rabbit instance has been previously created an admin user is already created with default guest/guest credentials.
-Celery and backend will be unable to connect to Rabbit due to a credentials mismatch.
-To fix this issue you have three options:

-1. set RABBITMQ_USER: guest and RABBITMQ_PASSWORD: guest (unsecure)
-2. destroy the rabbit volume to inject a new admin user (`rapydo remove && docker volume rm YOUR_PROJECT_rabbit && rapydo start `).
-You will lose all your Rabbit (this is irrilevant, except if you are using Rabbit for other purpose  than RAPyDo)
-3. enter the rabbit container and create a new user / change the user password to match the settings

-### ssl-certificate command fails with RAPyDo 0.6.7

-If the ssl-certificate command fails with the following error:

-`Register account Error: {"type":"urn:acme:error:badNonce","detail":"JWS has no anti-replay nonce","status": 400}` you are running an obsolete letsencrypt version and you have to upgrade it then retry again.
-To upgrade your version you can adopt one of the following fixes:

-1. upgrade your project to RAPyDo version 0.7.0
-2. if you are using RAPyDo 0.6.7 you can rebuild your proxy (rapydo -s proxy build -rf && rapydo start)
-3. You can upgrade letsencrypt by yourself by executing the following command into the proxy container: `/acme/acme.sh --upgrade --home /acme`